CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

   - Animation of at least one element of the scene, with at least two Toolbox Functions used to control the animation(s).

+For the next assignment you will build upon this scene with procedural textures and more advanced lighting and reflection models, so don't worry if your scene looks a bit drab given the requirements listed above.

 - __(10 points)__ Following the specifications listed
 [here](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md),
 create your own README.md, renaming this file to INSTRUCTIONS.md.
 Don't worry